PanosK92/SpartanEngine/README.md

 - Engine rendered platform agnostic editor
 - Profiling (CPU & GPU)
 - C/C++ (Using AngelScript)
-- Windows 10 and a modern/dedicated GPU (This engine targets high-end machines, old setups or mobile devices are not officially supported)
+- Windows 10 and a modern/dedicated GPU (The target is high-end machines, old setups or mobile devices are not officially supported)

 # Roadmap

 ##### v0.31 (WIP)
 Feature     | Completion    | Notes
 :-          | :-            | :-
-Vulkan      | 40%           | Will become the default rendering backend.
+Vulkan      | 40%           | Also, re-architect renderer for proper Vulkan usage

 ###### v0.32
 - DirectX 12